Roy Frank Drusky, Jr.

 1930 - 2004

-Roy Drusky was a nationally known country music singer and songwriter who frequently performed as a soloist at the Grand Ole Opry in Nashville, Tennessee.
-He made over fifty single records and albums.
+Roy Drusky was a nationally known Seventh-day Adventist country music singer and songwriter who frequently performed as a soloist at the Grand Ole Opry in Nashville, Tennessee, and made over fifty single records and albums.

 A self-taught musician, Drusky’s first success happened when he and his group won a radio talent show in Decatur, Georgia.
 This success led to a job as a disk jockey in Decatur and a following in that region.
 When his group disbanded, Drusky continued to sing in area nightclubs and following the 1953 success of one of his recordings, "Such a Fool," signed a contract with Columbia Records in 1955.